 My father sent this letter to me on January 8, 2011.
-What a seriously generous offer coming from his big heart!
+What an incredibly generous offer coming from his big heart!
 At the time, I was beyond preoccupied with my 2 and 3 year olds and battling some significant health issues.
 I kept the note on my desk and in my free moments, I would read it and just dream about this future trip with my dad.

 Life continued to be busy and it always seemed difficult to make plans that involved me being away from my babies for more than a couple of hours.
 And I also felt, despite it being one of the best offers anyone could ever hope for, it was incredibly overwhelming to decide where I would want to go because there are so many places I want to experience.

 When my folks visited me last spring (2016), we were sitting on a bench at the library and my dad was telling me about an upcoming trip to Cuba being planned by his Law School alma matter, Case Western Reserve.
 He said he would really like to go, but wasn’t getting much interest when he’d ask around to see who’d like to join him.
 I think I actually stood up and blurted out “oh, ME, I wanna go!”
 I felt it right away, that Cuba is where our journey was meant to take place.